Bull Terrier Pitbull Mix – are they something to consider?

 What possible health issues can you expect with a Bull terrier pitbull mix?
 To answer that, we need to look at what diseases are common for the parent breeds.

-Hyp displasia is quite common in bull terriers, although not much more common than in some other breeds.
+Hyp dysplasia is quite common in bull terriers, although not much more common than in some other breeds.

 Kidney disease is a very widespread problem for bull terriers.
 It can develop at any age, although it often depends on quality of nutrition that the dog is getting, and can be managed with proper nutrition as well, at least on early stages.
 At later stages a bull terrier with kidney disease needs to be managed medically.